Read more about Dan here.

 100+ units, new construction

 REACH has completed a purchase agreement for a 6.2 parcel near the Orenco MAX light rail station in HIllsboro, OR.
 This is sufficient to support the phased development of approximately 160 units of housing.
 Work is underway to design and secure financing for the first phase, a 57 unit, transit-oriented housing project for lower-wage workers in the Orenco neighborhood.
 The apartments will be located near the Orenco MAX station and built using “Passive House” energy efficient standards, a method of construction that reduces heating bills by up to ninety percent.
-REACH has received grants from from both Washington County - $750,000 award of federal HOME funds (Home Investment Partnerships Program Funds) - and $500,000 from the Meyer Memorial Trust to support the project.
+When complete, the Orchards at Orenco will be the largest multi-family Passive House building in the United States.
 For more information, read our Quick Facts profile.

 127 Units/Mixed Use; joint venture; new construction

 In February 2011, the Portland Housing Bureau announced that a team including REACH CDC has been selected to develop a City-owned site in the Gateway Urban Renewal District, using $6 million in City funding.
 REACH and its partners, Human Solutions and Ride Connection, will co-develop a mixed-use, phased project with 120 units of housing and 16,000 sq feet of office space.
 Phase 1 will include Ride Connection offices with a Human Solutions workforce housing project above; Phase 2 is planned for development in 2013, and will consist of 60 units of senior housing.
-For more information, read our Quick Facts profile.
+For more information, read the Glisan Commons II Project Overview.

 Dear Friends - We are pleased to present you with REACH’s Five Year Plan for 2011-2015.
 With this plan we propose to double our housing production and program outcomes over the prior five years.
 We will also expand our service territory to a one hour radius of Portland, with a focus on the Portland metropolitan area.